Augustus Le Plongeon: Travels in Yucatán

-The Le Plongeons were some of the first people to photograph and study Chicen Itza.
+The Le Plongeons were some of the first people to photograph and study Chichen Itza.
 Their photographic work was methodical and systematic, and they took hundreds of 3-D photos.
 They documented entire Maya buildings, such as the "Governor's Palace" at Uxmal, in overlapping photos by placing the camera on a tall tripod or scaffold to correct for perspective and then processed the plates in the unlit rooms of Maya buildings.
 In addition to entire facades of buildings, they also photographed small artifacts, and architectural details such as bas-reliefs, Maya hieroglyphic inscriptions, and sculptures.
 They excavated buildings, drew maps and copied murals, and made molds of bas-reliefs.

 At Chichen Itza they excavated a structure known as the Platform of the Eagles and Jaguars and unearthed a large statue or altar figurine.
 They coined the name "Chaacmol" (later "Chac Mool" or chacmool) for it.
 Although their derivation of the name is known now to have had no association with figures of this type, the name has remained in general use among later archaeologists.
 This statue would later be used as a demonstration of Toltec influences at the site, with other examples found at the Toltec capital, Tula.
 They also documented their excavation of the Platform of Venus with photos as well as plan and cross-section drawings.

 From 1873 to 1884, the Le Plongeons visited and photographed other Maya sites such as Izamal, Isla Mujeres, Cozumel, Cancún, and Ake, and traveled to Belize (British Honduras).
 During this time they made a few trips back to New York to attempt to sell bas-relief molds to museums, give lectures, and solicit financial backing for their studies.